dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ### Visual Screenshot Snapshot Testing

-Only performed in the e2e tests and only when they run in CI.
-Therefore they are not performed when the e2e tests are run locally, and they are not performed in CD when we merge into main.
-Running them locally is not recommended, following best practice as defined by the playwright docs - https://playwright.dev/docs/test-snapshots to avoid flake and complexity as the screenshot snapshots will be different for different platforms.
+Performed in the e2e tests when they are run locally and when they run in CI.
+They are not performed in CD when we merge into main.
 All base screenshot snapshots are stored directly in the repository.

 If you have made changes in your branch that have correctly resulted in the screenshots generated not matching the base screenshots, within the tolerance ratio (see `maxDiffPixelRatio` in the playwright config file), then the e2e tests will fail and you will need to update the base screenshots, to do this:

 1. Download `playwright-artefacts` from the github workflow summary page, and open the `index.html` file in the `playwright-report` folder, then in the Playwright report open the failed test and you will be presented with a 'Diff' page that shows the before and after.
 2. Review and compare the expected base screenshots and actual current screenshots in the playwright report with a BA to confirm the new screenshots are correct.
-3. Once the changes have been confirmed as correct run the npm script `test-e2e-update-snapshots` in which the base screenshots will be created locally.
+3. Once the changes have been confirmed as correct run the npm script `test-e2e-local-update-snapshots` in which the base screenshots will be created locally.
 Check these screenshots match what has been confirmed as correct with the BA.
 4. Push up these screenshots to your branch.
 5. Ensure that when you put your PR up for review you explicitly mention that your changes caused the base screenshots to need to be updated.